bbenchoff/AGaMEMnon/docs/MCU_CLOCKS.md

 so whether SPI0 shares the ~14 MHz domain or runs from another source remains an open question.

-> **A retraction that changes the conclusion.** Earlier versions of this page
-> said the clock tree "is not uniform", with the three domains "~18x apart".
+> **The clock tree is uncharacterized, not demonstrably non-uniform.** A "not
-> That rested entirely on an SPI0 reference of ~258 MHz, computed as
+> uniform", "three domains ~18x apart" reading would rest entirely on an SPI0
-> `measured SCK x programmed divider 200`. **That figure remains retracted**
+> reference of ~258 MHz, computed as `measured SCK x programmed divider 200`.
-> because the old driver never latched divisor 200, and with it
+> **That figure does not hold** because divisor 200 was never latched, and with
-> goes the evidence for non-uniformity.
-The honest position now: the two
+> it goes the evidence for non-uniformity.
+The two *measured* references agree
-> *measured* references agree and do not contradict the single-APB model, and
-> the tree is **uncharacterized** rather than demonstrably non-uniform.
-What is
+> and do not contradict the single-APB model, so the tree is **uncharacterized**
-> still true, and is the operational point, is that you cannot compute a
+> rather than demonstrably non-uniform.
+The operational point is that you cannot
-> peripheral's rate from a datasheet number — only UART0's reference has been
+> compute a peripheral's rate from a datasheet number — only UART0's reference
-> measured at all.
+> has been measured at all.

 **Honest summary: the UART's reference clock is not the value `ag32_pbus_hz` returns; it measured ~14.5 MHz here while SPI0's could not be determined.
 The